 An unambiguous command structure as mentioned in the second subsection, means that the flow of signals and command hierarchy are clearly stated.
-The requirement to be able to activate functions manually in the event of failure in the programmable parts of the system as mentioned in the second subsection, entails that the activation of the functions shall be functionally designed and be physically different from the programmable parts of the system.
+When designing the manually activated function as mentioned in the second subsection, the NORSOK S-001 standard Chapters 10.4.1 and 15.3.4 should be used.

-The requirement related to stopping and isolation as mentioned in the third subsection, means that the following valves normally will be emergency shutdown valves:
+The requirement related to stopping, isolation and partitioning as mentioned in the third subsection, means that the following valves normally will be emergency shutdown valves:

-- a) subsurface safety valves - b) wing valves and automatic master valves for production or injection wells, - c) valves on the christmas tree in connection with chemical injection or gas lifting, - d) sectioning valves in the processing plant, - e) isolation valves against pipeline systems.
+- a) subsurface safety valves - b) wing valves and automatic master valves for production or injection wells, - c) valves on the wellhead and christmas tree in connection with gas lifting or chemical injection, - d) partitioning valves in the processing plant, - e) isolation valves against pipeline systems, - f) partitioning valves in or between the fire areas on the facility.